pipisasa/we-are-kyrgyz-republic-extention/README.md

-# We are not Kyrgyzstan.
+# We are not Kirgizstan.
 We are Kyrgyzstan 🇰🇬.

 ## Correcting the wrong country name 🇰🇬